newatoms/beta/_private/customers/stby/pitches/firearms-and-servicedesign.md

 ## Shareability

-Linking the change of a gun on the police force to service design can create a better understanding of the subject.
+Linking the change of arms on the national police force to service design can create a better understanding of the subject.
 Because the safety in our country is a huge topic lately, this post has a lot of sharing potential.

 ## Outcome